9/11: As the decades pass, the act of remembering evolves

 “Now we have a generation of people who weren’t even alive on 9/11,” Murdoch says.
 “So how do you talk to people of this new generation — or of future generations?”

-That question is particularly potent on this anniversary.
+That question is particularly potent on this 20th anniversary.
 Society tends to mark generations in two-decade packages, so there’s an entire one that has been born and come of age since the attacks.
-That hardly means they haven’t been paying attention, though: They “remember,” too.
+That hardly means they haven’t been paying attention, though; they “remember” too, even if they weren’t around.

 Krystine Batcho, a psychology professor at Le Moyne College in Syracuse, New York, studies how nostalgia works.
 She found something interesting a couple years ago when she was researching how young people encountered stories that resonated with them — both personally and through the news.